yonkeltron/rust-linux-systems-programming/src/rust-linux-systems-programming.md

   - [redbpf](https://github.com/redsift/redbpf) - Tool suite to build and run modules in Rust
 - Filesystem development
   - [fuse-rs](https://github.com/zargony/fuse-rs) for writing your own [FUSE](https://github.com/libfuse/libfuse/) systems

 ---

+# But Jonathan!

+# Have you ever written non-trivial things in Rust?

+---

+# <!-- fit --> Yes.
+Lots.

+---

+# Jonathan is the maintainer of several crates, including the [`testanything`](https://crates.io/crates/testanything) library for emitting test results in the [Test Anything Protocol (TAP)](http://testanything.org/).

+---